Updated May 31, 2023

-Brownies have the same name in Japan, but wear a blue uniform.
-The Japanese Brownie motto is “be prepared.”
+In Japan Brownies wear a blue uniform, and their motto is “be prepared.”
 Their law is: “I am cheerful and courageous at all times.
 I respect all living things.
 I am a friend to all, and a sister to every Girl Scout.”

 Look up this link online to see what their uniforms and enrollment pin look like: http://www.girlscout.or.jp/contents/wp-content/themes/girlscout/english/documen/uniform.pdf